godotengine/godot-docs/community/contributing/ways_to_contribute.rst

    in some cases it might still be relevant to keep your changes only for your own project, if they are too specific.

--  The whole community will benefit from your work, and other contributors will behave the same way, contributing code that will be beneficial to you.
-At the time of this writing, more than 1000 developers have contributed code changes to the engine!
+-  The whole community will benefit from your work and similarly you will be benefited by the code contributed by other contributors all over the world.
+   Over the span of several years 1000+ developers have contributed their time and effort for the development of Godot engine!

 To ensure good collaboration and overall quality, the Godot developers enforce some rules for code contributions, for example regarding the style to